 Substrate

-Although Dwarf gouramis will be happy with any kind of substrate, dark-colored aquarium gravel is best to show off their colors.
+Dwarf gouramis are fine with any kind of substrate.
+However, dark-colored gravel is the best choice to make their bright colors really pop.

 Decoration